mahderateka/porfolio/content/authors/admin/_index.md

 ---
-bio: My interests lie at the intersection of data and healthcare, with the ultimate goal of leveraging data to promote healthcare access for all and combatting healthcare disparities.
+bio: My interests lie at the intersection of data and healthcare, with the ultimate goal of leveraging data to promote healthcare access for all.
 education:
   courses:
   - course: Master of Science in Bioinformatics and Computational Biology